rpdelaney/l4d2-tourney-rules/rules.md

 * `cl_interp_ratio`
 * `cl_lagcompensation`

-#####6.5 Addon toggling
-Aside from exceptions provided in Section 6.2.1, enabling or disabling addons or modifying files after the first ready-up is strictly forbidden.

 ##Section 7: Unsportsmanlike conduct
 Each participant is expected to hold themselves to a high standard of professional and courteous conduct toward others at all